SELF-Technology/self-chain-public/docs/building-on-self/getting-started.md

 ---
-title: Getting Started
+title: SDK Preparation Guide
+sidebar_label: "📚 SDK Preparation Guide"
 sidebar_position: 2
 ---

-# Getting Started
+# SDK Preparation Guide

 :::danger SDKs NOT YET AVAILABLE
 The SELF SDK and MCP integration described in this documentation are planned but not yet released.
 Code examples shown are specifications that will work when the SDK is deployed.